ls1intum/Artemis/docs/dev/setup/distributed.rst

 Where ``{{ artemis_repo_basepath }}`` is the path to the shared folder

-The filesystem stores (as it's names suggests) files, these are e.g. submissions to file upload exercises, repositories that are checked out for the online editor, course icons, etc.
+The file system stores (as its names suggests) files, these are e.g. submissions to file upload exercises, repositories that are checked out for the online editor, course icons, etc.

 Scheduling